robintw/Py6S/doc/source/roadmap.rst

 ----
 * Ability to import spectra from ENVI Spectral Library files
 * Ability to import radiosonde data from a wider range of formats
+* Add spectral response functions for other modern sensors (eg. Sentinel-2, IKONOS and many others)
 * Developments in the API for atmospheric correction, making it easier to atmospherically-correct multiple wavelengths using the same settings

 Medium-term